 The Czech Republic is a country with a strong industrial tradition.
 After the establishment of Czechoslovakia in 1918, 70% of the industrial production of the former Austro-Hungarian Empire was located on its territory.
 During the period of communism, industry was the main sector in the expansion of the economy.
 Today the Czech Republic is the second most industrialised country in the European Union.
-The industrial sector accounts for 28% of Czech economic output, which is significantly more than in neighbouring Germany (23.54%) or far above the EU average (19.50%).
-Production of motor vehicles and their components holds the strongest position and dominates Czech industry, accounting still for more than a quarter of total industrial revenues and one-fifth of total exports from the Czech Republic.
+The industrial sector accounts for almost 29 % of Czech economic output, which is significantly more than in neighbouring Germany (23,6 %) or far above the EU average (20,5 %).
+Production of motor vehicles and their components holds the strongest position and dominates Czech industry, accounting still for more than a guarter of total industrial revenues and a guarter of total exports from the Czech Republic.